krypto5863/COM3D2.ExtendedErrorHandling/README.md

 # COM3D2.ExtendedErrorHandling
 A compilation of error fixes and handling that prevent the game from crashing or being stupid when encountering harmless errors.
+Some error fixes already existed, others were made for the first time.

 # Implemented So Far
 - ErrorTexturePlaceholder, literally a copy paste.